 - Lezlie Lawson (Admin) - Co-Chair

 - Linc Kinnicutt (CG)

 - Valerie LeBlanc (HS)

 - Wendy Jackson (LS)

-The Chairs Group is made up of the Faculty Chair (Jennifer Page), High School (Gabriele Schilz), Lower School (Clare Andre), and Children’s Garden Chair (Linc Kinnicutt).
+The Chairs Group is made up of the College Chairs, the High School Chair (Gabriele Schilz), Lower School (Clare Andre & Babara Buchman), and Children’s Garden Chair (Linc Kinnicutt).
 It sets agendas and priorities in support of the Faculty Chair.
 The Group takes responsibility for department functions and whole-school tasks.